 - 67% non-anaphylactic cases had a past history of allergies or allergic reactions

-- Severe allergic reaction (anaphylaxis) after a previous dose of an mRNA COVID-19 vaccine or any of its components
+- Severe allergic reaction (e.g., anaphylaxis) after a previous dose or to a component of the COVID-19 vaccine

-- Immediate allergic reaction of any severity to a previous dose of an mRNA COVID-19 vaccine or any of its components (including polyethylene glycol [PEG])*
+- Immediate allergic reaction of any severity to a previous dose or known (diagnosed) allergy to a component of the vaccine

 Why Is the CDC Recommending Caution If You’ve Had Allergic Reactions to Infused or Injectable Medications?